NiccoBene00/airTrafficController/README.md

 Repository content:
   - folder "AirTrafficController_Doc": technical report and code documentation
   - folder "airTrafficController": JAVA program implemented with Eclipse environment
-  - folder "Junit4": external libraries requested by Eclipse for running JAVA Junit tests
+  - folder "Junit4": external libraries requested by Eclipse for running JAVA Junit tests.
+These libraries have to be downloaded and imported manually inside Eclipse environment.